Section 1: INTRODUCTION AND SCOPE

 3.3 Communication and Support

 Customer Service Delivery: Contact information and account details enable provision of customer support, technical assistance, billing support, and account management services.
-Communication history helps provide consistent and effective support across multiple interactions.

 Platform Updates and Notifications: User contact information enables delivery of important service notifications, security alerts, feature announcements, maintenance schedules, and other communications necessary for effective Platform use.